top of page

 We can do this by setting personal fitness goals that align with our values, whether it's improving strength, stamina, flexibility, or overall well-being.
 For me, the benefits to mental health is what gets me working out time and time again and has always got me active - whether in a gym space or not - being active has always been a consistent in my life, regardless of my dislike for gyms, because i've taken this approach.
 Sometimes when you're seeing improvements then you put up with the negatives, because its worth it.

 While the gym can be a valuable resource for improving physical health and well-being, it's important to recognise that it's not the only path to fitness.
-For many people, including from my perspective as a gay man, overcoming negative experiences in the gym may require finding inclusive spaces, building supportive communities, and redefining personal fitness goals.
-In the end, I'd still rather not be at a gym.
-I am fortunate to have a gym studio but honestly, even a good set of weights at home would be a preferred substitute for me.
+For many people, including from my perspective as a gay man, overcoming negative experiences in the gym may require finding inclusive spaces, building supportive communities, redefining personal fitness goals and simply working out in your own space from home.

-Ultimately, prioritising health and wellness is about finding what works best for you, whether that includes the gym or not.
-Embrace your fitness journey on their own terms.
+Prioritising health and wellness is about finding what works best for you, whether that includes the gym or not.
+Embrace your fitness journey on their own terms and take comfort in the knowing that there is a personal trainer out there who doesn't like the gym.

 0 comments